IaFP/plfa/src/plfa/part2/Bisimulation.lagda.md

 We first formulate a concept corresponding to the lower leg of the diagram, that is, its right and bottom edges:

+@AH: This is just as much for convenience as it is abstraction;
+     saves us the bother of writing
+       ∀ {N†} → N ~ N† × M† —→ N†
+     Note that we are quantifying over *all* N†.

 ```agda
 data Leg {Γ A} (M† N : Γ ⊢ A) : Set where